-Yuán fèn roughly means ‘fate,’ in the context of human relationships.
-One way to describe it might be: ‘the mysterious force that causes two lives to cross paths in some meaningful way.’
-This applies to a variety of situations, and even people who are not particularly superstitious or religious use it.
-For instance, if against all odds you bump into someone you haven’t seen in a long time, you might proclaim, ‘We have yuán fèn.’
-Similarly, if you make a new friend whom you just click with and feel like you’ve known forever, you may chalk it up to yuán fèn.
+Yuán fèn roughly means “fate”, particularly in the context of human relationships.
+One way to describe it might be “the mysterious force that causes two lives to cross paths in some meaningful way.”
+It applies to various situations, and even people who are not especially superstitious or religious use it.
+For instance, if, against all odds, you bump into someone you haven’t seen in a long time, you might proclaim, “We have yuán fèn.”
+Similarly, if you make a new friend, someone you just click with and feel like you’ve known forever, you may chalk it up to yuán fèn.

-Guān xi roughly means ‘relationship’ or ‘connection.’
-In a business or professional context, developing your guān xi can be translated as ‘networking,’ and takes place outside of the workplace, during dinner banquets or tea.
-Good guān xi with the right people can open doors and is a mutually beneficial relationship that results in the exchange of favors.
+Guān xi roughly means “relationship” or “connection”.
+In a business or professional context, developing your guān xi can be translated as “networking”, and it takes place outside the workplace, during dinner banquets or tea.
+Good guān xi with the right people can open doors and is a mutually beneficial relationship that results in the exchange of favours.
 However, it’s a subtle concept and should not be thought of as strictly transactional or as a type of bribery.

-Màn zǒu literally means ‘walk slowly,’ and it’s a polite phrase used when an elder takes their leave, or when a guest or loved one leaves your house.
-It’s hard to explain why you would want someone to walk slowly, but it comes with connotations such as ‘please take it easy’ or ‘have a pleasant journey.’
+Màn zǒu literally means “walk slowly”.
+It’s a polite phrase used when an elder takes their leave or when a guest or loved one leaves your house.
+It’s hard to explain why you would want someone to walk slowly, but it comes with connotations such as “please take it easy” or “have a pleasant journey.”

-This verb can be translated as ‘to wrongly accuse,’ ‘to treat unfairly’ or simply ‘to wrong’ someone.
-If someone mistakenly believes that you intended to hurt them, when in fact you were trying to help, you may feel that you’ve been subjected to yuān wang – in other words, unjustly judged.
+This verb can be translated from Chinese to English as “to wrongly accuse”, “to treat unfairly” or “to wrong” someone.
+If someone mistakenly believes that you intended to hurt them when, in fact, you were trying to help, you may feel that you’ve been subjected to yuān wang – in other words, unjustly judged.

-This is a polite way to address blue-collar workers, such as taxi drivers, mechanics, repairmen, barbers, carpenters and more.
+Using this word is a polite way to address blue-collar workers, such as taxi drivers, mechanics, maintenance specialists, barbers, carpenters and more.
 It’s a term of respect for someone who is a master of their craft.
-Note that shī fu (師父), which means something like ‘master,’ is pronounced the same way but written differently.
-The second term is used for martial arts instructors, as well as spiritual figures such as monks or nuns.
+Note that shī fu (師父), which means something like “master”, is pronounced the same way but written differently.
+The second term is used for martial arts instructors and spiritual figures such as monks or nuns.

-There’s tīng, ‘to listen,’ and then there’s qīng tīng, ‘to listen attentively and/or respectfully.’
-It’s an elevated mode that highlights one’s alertness and courtesy.
+There’s tīng, “to listen”, and then there’s qīng tīng, “to listen attentively and/or respectfully”.
+It’s an elevated mode that highlights a person’s alertness and courtesy.

-Meaning ‘obedience’ or ‘filial piety,’ this is a virtue that stems from Confucian thought.
+Meaning “obedience” or “filial piety”, xiào shùn is a virtue that stems from Confucian thought.
 Someone who is xiào shùn is dutiful, respectful and takes care of their parents in their old age.

-Variously translated as ‘gentleman,’ ‘nobleman,’ ‘scholar’ or ‘virtuous person,’ a jūn zǐ is a rather old-fashioned concept that describes someone who is not just a man of honor and virtue, but also a scholar and intellectual.
+Translated as “gentleman”, “nobleman”, “scholar” or “virtuous person”, a jūn zǐ is a rather old-fashioned concept that describes someone who is not just a man of honour and virtue, but also a scholar and intellectual.
 In Confucianism, the term jūn zǐ is used to describe an ideal man.